Jeremy (snail): Sinistral snails

-Jeremy was an example of a rare sinistral snail in a species which normally has right-handed shell-coiling.
+Jeremy was an example of a rare sinistral snail in a species that usually has right-handed shell-coiling.
 Such snail kings are individual snails whose shell winds in the opposite direction given the standard for the specific snail species.
-For instance, in the case of garden snails, snail kings feature sinistral helices instead of the more common dextral helices; this is referred to as 'situs inversis'.
+For instance, in the case of garden snails, snail kings feature sinistral helices instead of the more common dextral helices; this is referred to as 'situs inversus'.
 For garden snails, researchers estimate the occurrence frequency of snail kings at 1:40,000 individuals.
-However, in some other species of snail, the counterclockwise shell-coiling is quite common, and in a few cases counterclockwise shell coiling is the normal direction.
+However, in some other species of snail, the counterclockwise shell-coiling is quite common, and in a few cases the more uncommon shell coiling is the right-hand (clockwise) direction.

 Snail kings may occur after the mating of two dextral helix snails (with the offspring of these snails continuing to be sinistral) and are therefore considered to be a highly illustrative example that heredity patterns are not purely dominant-recessive.